Talk to your Aloha Insurance agent who sells you your life, health, auto or business insurance — he or

-Key things to look for when you shop around
+Here are some key things to look for when you shop around:

 The definition of disability